Speed up your websites and reduce server load with mod_expires

 Let me explain.

-The module allows apache to inform clients (eg. You browser) about the length of time a particular asset can treated as valid.
+The module allows apache to inform clients (eg. You browser) about the length of time a particular asset can treat as valid.

 # Enable expirations.